 Critiki‘s images come from people like you: people who have visited these places, or have collected these artifacts, and are willing to share them.
 Short of going to these places ourselves, the pictures from Critiki’s contributors are the best way we have to experience these wonderful tiki locations.

-Each location in Critiki has a link for uploading pictures.
-You’ll find it just above the description, where it says “Add it to Critiki!”
+Each location in Critiki has a link for adding your own pictures.
+You’ll find it just below the main picture, an “Add Pics” action.
 You’ll need to be logged in—if you haven’t already created a Critiki account, please do, it’s fast and painless.
 And spam-free!

 Here are some tips for taking and sharing pictures: